-- 25.9 Accredited trade union representatives should be given adequate time off to allow them to attend trade union approved training\courses or events.
+- Accredited trades union representatives should be given adequate time 25.9 off to allow them to attend trades union approved training courses or events.
 Time off should not be regarded as automatic, as employers have responsibilities to take account of the needs of service delivery.
 However, the expectation is that requests for paid time off to attend training courses should not be unreasonably refused as long as locally agreed processes are followed. - 25.10 The expectation is that requests for release for training should be made with reasonable notice to the appropriate manager.
-Any training course should be relevant to their duties approved by their trade union.
+Any training course should be relevant to the duties approved by the trades union.
 Local representatives should provide details of the course to local management.